WentaoZhan1998/geospaNN/README.md

                                  Update_init = 10, Update_step = 10)
 ```

 Estimation from the model.
+The variable is a torch.Tensor object of the same dimension
 ```commandline\
 train_estimate = model.estimate(data_train.x)
 ```

 Kriging prediction from the model.
+The first variable is supposed to be the data used for training, and the second
+variable a torch_geometric.data.Data object which can be composed by 'geospaNN.make_graph()'.
 ```commandline\
 test_predict = model.predict(data_train, data_test)
 ```

 ## Running examples:
 * A simulation experiment with a common spatial setting is shown [here](https://github.com/WentaoZhan1998/NN-GLS/blob/main/Example_simulation.ipynb)

 * A real data experiment is shown [here](https://github.com/WentaoZhan1998/NN-GLS/blob/main/Example_realdata.ipynb).
 * The PM2.5 data is collected from the [U.S. Environmental Protection Agency](https://www.epa.gov/outdoor-air-quality-data/download-daily-data) datasets for each state are collected and bound together to obtain 'pm25_2022.csv'. daily PM2.5 files are subsets of 'pm25_2022.csv' produced by 'realdata_preprocess.py'.
 One can skip the preprocessing and use the daily files directory.
 * The meteorological data is collected from the [National Centers for Environmental Prediction’s (NCEP) North American Regional Reanalysis (NARR) product](https://psl.noaa.gov/data/gridded/data.narr.html).
 The '.nc' (netCDF) files should be downloaded from the website and saved in the root directory to run 'realdata_preprocess.py'.
 Otherwise, one may skip the preprocessing and use covariate files directly.